 These relative costs are shown in Table 2.
 Note that we do not incorporate dynamic scalability and bundled features, which would also have a bearing.
-In addition, the pricing calculation for Azure uses reserved capacity pricing and the US East region for hosting, while AWS uses reserved instance pricing and the us-east-1 region for hosting.
+In addition, the pricing calculation for Azure uses reserved capacity pricing for App Service and Azure SQL and the US East region for hosting, while AWS uses reserved instance pricing and the us-east-1 region for hosting.
 More information regarding the configuration and calculation can be found in the appendix.

 Table 2.
 Estimated Cost by Environment